norswap/norswap.github.io/.factory/posts/2019-04-22-0-even-more-anime.md

 title: "Even More Anime"
 ---

-Previously: [Every Anime I Ever Watch], [More Anime I Watched]
+Previously: [Every Anime I Ever Watched] / [More Anime I Watched]

-[Every Anime I Ever Watch]: /every-anime/
+[Every Anime I Ever Watched]: /every-anime/
 [More Anime I Watched]: /more-anime/

 This time: even more anime.
 And actually, one or two live-action TV shows that